-Item 10: If you have spent or are spending a year at CASA, simply enter "CASA."
+Item 6: If you have spent or are spending a year at CASA, simply enter "CASA."
 Do not enter summer study.

-Item 12: We are interested in your ability to read secondary literature on your field of interest (not to order a cup of coffee or discuss Proust).
-If you are short-listed, we will probably give you a quick test for the languages you enter here.
+Item 8: We are interested in your ability to read secondary literature on your field of interest (not to order a cup of coffee or discuss Proust).
+If you are short-listed, we will probably give you a quick test of the languages you enter here.
 If you do not yet have the required ability, but have a foundation in the language which places you within striking distance of it, enter the language in parentheses.